raulsenaferreira/PRDC_2021_SUT_module/README.md

 save_experiments", type=int, help="Save experiments (1 for True or 0 for False)

 parallel_execution", type=int, help="Parallelize experiments up to the number of physical cores in the machine (1 for True or 0 for False)

+verbose, type=int, help="Print the processing progress (1 for True or 0 for False)"